tinatsina/fetchd_frontend/README.md

 ## Acknowledgments

-- A University of Liechtenstein Summer Semester project for Advanced ISD.
+- A University of Liechtenstein Winter Semester project for Advanced ISD.
-- Taught by Dr Giovanni
+- Taught by Dr. Giovanni Apruzzese
 - Information Systems course.

 ## 📝 License

-This project is [Mulan PSL v2](./LICENSE) licensed.
+This project is closed source.